Stefouch/foundry-year-zero-roller/DOCUMENTATION.md

 (async) render(chatOptions): Promise<string>
 ```

-Renders a Roll instance to HTML.<br/>
+Renders a Roll instance to HTML.

 Note: This is a core method from Foundry's `Roll` class that is overridden by the `YearZeroRoll` class with extra features.

 ### Parameters